This post may contain affiliate links. Please read our privacy policy.

 Is cold water lobster or warm water lobster better?

 Make sure you are buying cold water lobster tail, unless you are intentionally looking for warm water lobster.
-This is the kind of quintessential lobster most of us think of when we think of a traditional shore dinner, with a sweet, clean taste and dense texture.
+Cold water lobster from Maine and other parts of new England is the kind of quintessential lobster most of us think of when we think of a traditional shore dinner, with a sweet, clean taste and dense texture.
 Warm water lobster usually doesn’t get as firm when cooked, and the texture can be a bit grainy.

 Is it better to boil lobster tails?

 Definitely not!
 If you boil lobster tails you risk cooking them too long, which will turn them to that dreaded rubbery consistency.
 And some of the flavor will leach out into the cooking water.
-It’s safer to go for one of the other methods like roasting or broiling.
+It’s safer to go for one of the other methods like bake or roasting, grilling, steaming, or broiling.

 Do you cook lobster tails frozen or thawed?